Making plans: A guide to parenting arrangements after separation or divorce

 - the nature of their practice

-Every time they tried to talk, they just ended up shouting.
-Max accused Julie of not caring enough about the kids.
-Julie accused Max of turning the kids against her.
+Every time they tried to talk, they just ended up yelling at each other.
+Max accused John of not caring enough about the kids.
+John accused Max of turning the kids against him.
 It looked like they were headed to court.

-Then one of Max's friends mentioned mediation.
+Then one of Max's friends recommended they try mediation.
 He told Max that he and his former partner had been to a mediator, and she had helped them agree on many of their issues.

-Max suggested mediation to Julie, but she immediately rejected it.
-Her first thought was that, if Max was suggesting it, he must have thought he'd get a good deal out of it.
+Max suggested mediation to John, but he immediately rejected it.
+His first thought was that, if Max was suggesting it, he must have thought he'd get a good deal out of it.

-But Julie was curious, so she looked it up online and learned that mediation had worked in many family law cases.
+But John was curious, so he looked it up online and learned that mediation had worked in many family law cases.
 It helped the parents learn to negotiate and communicate effectively with one another.
-She read that this was important because parents need to continue to work together as co-parents for many years.
-So she agreed to try it.
+He read that this was important because parents need to continue to work together as co-parents for many years.
+In the end, John agreed to try it.

-Max and Julie have now had three mediation sessions.
-While they haven't yet agreed on everything, they have learned to listen to one another better, and to communicate without getting too emotional or too angry.
-The mediator is also helping them to focus on coming up with an agreement that is best for Lily and Peter.
+Max and John had three mediation sessions.
+While they didn’t agree on everything, they learned to listen to one another better, and to communicate without getting too emotional or too angry.
+The mediator also helped them to focus on coming up with an agreement that was in Lily’s and Peter’s best interests.

-- Arbitration may be faster than going to court and you don't need to file court documents.
+- Arbitration may be faster than going to court and you won’t need to file court documents.

 - Arbitration is confidential.

 - You and the other parent have less control over the process than in negotiation, mediation or collaborative law.
-The arbitrator will decide the issues for you.
+The arbitrator makes the final decisions.

 - In arbitration, each parent has to build their case against the other parent to try to get the outcome they want.
 This may have a negative long-term effect on your ability to deal with the other parent on issues related to the children.

-- Because parents have to pay for their own lawyers, as well as the arbitrator's fees, this can be an expensive process.
+- Because parents have to pay for their own legal advisers as well as the arbitrator's fees, this can be an expensive process.

-It's important that you speak to a family law lawyer to decide if it would be appropriate for you.
+It's important that you speak to a legal adviser to decide if arbitration would be appropriate for your situation.